Salah-1/-AI-Support-Email-Triage-Agent/README.md

 2.   **Agent Retrieval:** The AI Agent fetches the new email.
 3.   **Content Analysis:** Langchain processes the email content, leveraging memory and Q&A capabilities for context and classification.
 4.   **Triage Decision:** The Agent determines the appropriate team, category, or required action based on the analysis.
-5.  ➡ **Routing:** The Agent forwards the email, relevant details, or a task notification to the designated team/system via API calls or other configured integrations.
+5.   **Routing:** The Agent forwards the email, relevant details, or a task notification to the designated team/system via API calls or other configured integrations.

 ## ☁️ Deployment Strategy

-This project aims for flexibility and learning by targeting deployment across multiple major cloud providers:
+This project aims for flexibility and learning cloud provider differences by targeting deployment across multiple cloud providers:

-*   **Google Cloud Platform (GCP):** Deployment steps and configuration specific to GCP services (e.g., Cloud Functions, AI Platform, GKE).
+*   **Google Cloud Platform (GCP):** Deployment steps and configuration specific to GCP services (e.g., Cloud Functions, Vertex, AI Platform).
-*   **AWS SageMaker:** Integration and deployment leveraging AWS SageMaker for hosting the AI model and potentially other components (e.g., Lambda, API Gateway).
+*   **AWS SageMaker:** Integration and deployment leveraging AWS SageMaker for hosting the AI model and potentially other components (e.g., Lambda).
-*   **Azure AI:** Deployment within the Microsoft Azure ecosystem using Azure AI services (e.g., Azure Functions, Azure Machine Learning).
+*   **Azure AI:** Deployment within the Microsoft Azure ecosystem using Azure AI services (e.g., Azure Functions, Azure Cognitive Search ).

 *(Detailed deployment guides for each platform will be added as they are developed.)*

-## 🏁 Getting Started
+##  Getting Started

 *(Prerequisites and setup instructions will be added below once the initial codebase is available.)*